boomcamp/WP-Final-Project/README.md

 ### Employees Menu:

 1.)
-Request Policy - The policy for requesting a leave.
+Request Policy - The policy for requesting a leave this includes the 2 week advance notice when filling a leave request.

 2.)
 My Leave(s) - The page that displays leave information including Approved, Pending and Rejected within a year `current requested leaves should be editable`.